-• Previously I worked at IPSOS and District 3 in Montreal, where I worked on two starts-ups: MrYoung which was competing for the IBM Watson AI Prize, and developing the BoloProgram to catch Canada's Most Wanted Criminals.
+• Prior to joining Google, I worked at IPSOS headquarters in Paris.
+Before that I was at District 3 in Montreal, where I worked on two starts-ups: MrYoung which was competing for the IBM Watson AI Prize, and developing the BoloProgram to catch Canada's Most Wanted Criminals.

-• I have also conducted studies for Renault, L'Oreal, Uber Eats, Outfront Media, Manutan, Doctors Without Borders and a number of clients in the healthcare industry.
+• I have conducted studies for Renault, L'Oreal, Uber Eats, Outfront Media, Manutan, Doctors Without Borders and a number of clients in the healthcare industry.

 • Having lived and worked in 7 countries and conducted research in 4 languages, I have a natural empathy with users and a deep passion for creating relevant, intuitive, and scalable products and experiences.